SEO Rankings Drop? Here Are 4 Steps to Recovery

 2. Determine the cause

-Next, ask yourself, “why is my SEO dropping?”
+Next, ask yourself, “why are my website rankings dropping?”
 To fix the issue, you need to know the cause.

 The reason for the drop in rankings likely falls into one of three categories.